R-SNGH/javascript-notes/notes/season-1/lecture-08.md

 # Episode 8 : let & const in JS, Hoisting(allocated memory in phase 1) + Temporal Dead Zone

 these are recent additions to JS.

-Hoisting -> implies allocated memory TDZ -> Time window where we get a Reference error when accessing let before its initialized coz its not available in current scope
+Hoisting -> implies allocated memory

+TDZ -> Time window in which we get a Reference error when accessing a let before its initialized coz its not available in current scope

 ![image](https://github.com/R-SNGH/javascript-notes/assets/117880135/a4d87913-4a8b-42ce-bea7-667d1eadb6c9)
 ![image](https://github.com/R-SNGH/javascript-notes/assets/117880135/adf25747-0cac-4577-89f2-60d8e49a2cfc)